AdamWongCH/fabric-nl-analytics/docs/learning-guide.md

 This guide explains how to think about ontology and data agents.

-You are not just following steps
+You are not just following steps.
-You are learning how data is structured so AI can reason over it
+You are learning how data is structured so AI can reason over it.

 ---